Tychobra/polished_example_apps/README.md

 # Polished Example Applications <img src="images/polished_logo_transparent.png" align="right" width="120" />

-Example Shiny applications using [polished](https://github.com/Tychobra/polished) for authentication and user management.
+Example Shiny applications using [polished](https://github.com/Tychobra/polished) for authentication & user management.
+All demo apps below have been deployed with [Polished Hosting](https://polished.tech/docs/04-hosting-deploy-app).

 You can sign into each of the apps linked below using: